The great philosophers

 How will I be taught, and will there be any work outside the class?

-The course is based on Bryan Magee's The Great Philosophers (Oxford University Press).
-Each class will focus on one chapter, and will consist of short lecture-style presentations, pair, group and class discussion.
+The course is based on Jostein Gaarder’s ‘Sophie’s World’, a fantastic part-novel, part-introduction to the history of Western Philosophy.
+Each class will focus on one or two chapters, and will consist of short lecture-style presentations, pair, group and class discussion.
 There will also be opportunity to participate in online forums to explore topics further.

 Are there any other costs?
 Is there anything I need to bring?